wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 On transaction begin, a begin timestamp is acquired, which is used to access object copies.
 The version access rule states that a timestamp T should access the least recent version whose commit timestamp, which is part of the per-object metadata, is smaller than or equal to T, essentially reading the snapshot established at logical begin time T.
-Each thread also maintains a local write set as volatile log (allocation is performed in log-structured manner, and reclaimed with GC), which we discuss later.
+Each thread also maintains a local write set as volatile log, called the transient version log, or TLog.
+Allocation of write set objects is performed on the TLog, which will be reclaimed by GC, which we discuss later.
 The local write set consists of all objects that are modified during the transaction, which remains private to the updating transaction before it commits.